e-strobel-lab/TECtools/TECdisplay_README/README.md

 -f/--out-prefix <output_file_prefix>       Output file prefix (required).
 Prefix to append to all output files.

 -n/--non-standard                          Flag that input files are a non-standard format.
 Non-standard values files must be a
-                                           tab-delimited file in which the first line contains column headears and the first column                                              contains variant ids in the format used by variant_maker.
+                                           tab-delimited file in which the first line contains column names and the first column contains variant ids in the format used by variant_maker.
 ```

 `TECdisplay_mapper` generates a template constraint file that can be found in the directory `navigator_templates` in the `TECdisplay_mapper` output directory.
+The format constraints files is described below, and an example constraint file is provided in the `example_files` directory.

 Constraints files specify variable and constant bases in the format described above for variant_maker, which is provided here for convenience: